 was a Gwyddion file.

-The data browser has three tabs, one for each type of data that can be present in the file:
+The data browser has several tabs, one for each type of data that can be present in the file:

 Each list shows names of the data objects and some additional properties that depend on the specific data type.
 The names can be edited after double-clicking on them.

-Individual channels, graphs, spectra or volume data can be deleted, duplicated or extracted to new Gwyddion native file using the buttons at the bottom of the browser.
+Individual images, graphs, spectra, volume or XYZ data can be deleted, duplicated or extracted to new Gwyddion native file using the buttons at the bottom of the browser.
 It is also possible to copy them to another file by dragging a data browser row to any window belonging to the target file.
 To rename a data item, select it and press Enter or triple-click on it with the mouse.

 The close button in the top right corner of the data browser closes the current file, discarding all unsaved changes.
 A file is also closed when all windows displaying data from this file are closed.